TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 To run these jobs on a cluster different from ORFEO (**given that it has SLURM as the resource manager**), you will have to make a couple of changes to `job.sh`.
 In particular you will have to change the resource requests (i.e. the first block of instructions) according to the partitions and the number of cores per node available and the maximum time allowed.

-Also the module loading/unloading parts will probably have to be changed, depending on the modules organization on the cluster.
+Also the module loading/unloading parts will probably need to be changed, depending on the modules organization on the cluster.

 ## Results

 Here we just briefly expose the data we got.
-For a deeper analysis we invite you to read the `report.pdf` (INSERIRE RIFERIMENTO AL REPORT) file in this directory's parent directory.
+For their analysis we invite you to read `report.pdf` (INSERIRE RIFERIMENTO AL REPORT) in this directory's parent directory.

 To make it easier to consult data, here you can find a table with direct access to all CSV files (if a cell is empty, then its content is the same as the last non empty cell above in the same column - we believe it to be more readable in this way):